Ravidu-Vithana/EmployeeTracker/README.md

 PORT=5000
 MONGO_URI=your-mongodb-connection-string
 ```

 ### 3. Start the Server
 Run the server with the following command:
 ```bash
 npm start
 ```
-After that, check for the IPV4 address of your local machine that runs the server and place it in the server_ip_port constant in MainActivity.java.
+After that, check for the IPV4 address of your local machine that runs the server and place it in the ``` server_ip_port ``` constant in MainActivity.java.
 The default port is set to 5000.

 ### 4. Android Application Setup
 Open EmployeeTracker Android project directory in android studio.
 Run the project on the paired device or emulator.

 ### 5. Google and Firebase Setup
-Create a project in google cloud console and add that project from firebase console.
-Add an android app to the firebase console and follow to steps to obtain the google-services.json file.
-Add that file to the src folder from the project view of android studio.
-Copy the Web Application type client id now available in Google Console Credentials page and add it to the web_server_client_id String in the strings.xml resource file
+Create a project in [Google Cloud Console](https://console.cloud.google.com) and configure the [OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent).
+Then go to create a new [Firebase project](https://console.firebase.google.com/) and select the Google Console project.
+Then add an android app to the firebase console and follow to steps to obtain the google-services.json file.
+Add that file to the src folder ``` (EmployeeTracker\app\src\google-services.json) ``` from the Project view of android studio.
+Copy the Web Application type client id now available in [Google Console Credentials page](https://console.cloud.google.com/apis/credentials) and add it to the ``` web_server_client_id ``` String in the ``` strings.xml ``` resource file

 ### Note
 Ensure that the server is running before interacting with the Android app.
 This app communicates with the Node.js server to fetch data from the MongoDB database.